-- Increase soluble fiber in your diet (eg, whole grains, vegetables, fruits, nuts, and seeds)
+- Increase soluble fiber in your diet with whole grains, vegetables, fruits, nuts, and seeds.

 Third report of the National Cholesterol Education Program (NCEP) expert panel on detection, evaluation, and treatment of high blood cholesterol in adults.
 National Heart, Lung, and Blood Institute.
-Available at http://www.nhlbi.nih.gov/guidelines/cholesterol/atp3full.pdf.
-Accessed September 19, 2012.
+Available at: https://www.nhlbi.nih.gov/files/docs/guidelines/atp3xsum.pdf.
+Accessed July 31, 2017.